TheAnsarya/dragon-warrior-info/docs/video_scripts/episode_07_troubleshooting.md

 **[VISUAL: Error message on screen, person looking confused]**

 **NARRATION:**
 > "Getting errors?
 Don't worry - they happen to everyone!
-This episode covers the most common Dragon Warrior ROM hacking errors and how to fix them.
+Even experienced ROM hackers spend time debugging.
+It's part of the process.
 >
+> This episode covers the most common Dragon Warrior ROM hacking errors and how to fix them.
+>
 > I'll walk you through build errors, JSON mistakes, emulator issues, and setup problems.
-Let's debug together!"
+Grab a coffee, take a deep breath, and let's debug together!"

 ---